5 Tips on Developing Self-Motivation in Students

 4. Talk About Future Goals to Help Students Stay Motivated.

 Setting future goals is a great way to gain motivation for school.
-Helping your student explore and identify potential careers will help them stay motivated by giving them goals to work toward.
+Helping your student explore and identify potential careers could help them stay motivated by giving them goals to work toward.
 Encourage them to follow their passions.
 Make sure they know they have what it takes, giving them confidence in their abilities.

 For online high school students, encourage them to shadow, take a summer job, find an age-appropriate volunteer opportunity, or participate in internship programs.